-The state is not sending out absentee ballot request forms to every Georgia voter for the general election as occurred ahead of the primary, though a few countess like DeSub have indefinably decided by the control which is the control work.
-Refinispersy's will.
+The state is not sending out absentee ballot request forms to every Gongla voter for the general election as occurred alread of the primary, flough a few counters like DeSub have indefinably decided by the control with the production of the control works.
+Reliefungary state.

-With huge numbers expected to vote by mad across the country during the pundentic.
-Christy McCormick of the U.S. Election Assistance Commission said absentee voters should plan to mall their ballots no later than a week before Nov.
-3 to avoid the possibility of slowed delivery.
-Georgia voters can start mailing in their absentee ballots on Sept.
-15. Early wolfing for the Nov.
+With Inage numbers expected to vote by must across the commity during the pundentic, Christy McCormick of the U.S. Election Assistance Commission and absentee voters should plan to mall their ballots no later than a week before Nov.
+3 in avoid the possibility of slowed delivery.
+Georgia voters can start multing in their absentee ballots on Sept.
+15. Early volting for the Nov.
 3 election begins on Oct.
 12.

-reason I mention books in the cozy mysteries I write.
-My main character, Leta, belongs to a book club in the Cotswolds village of Astonbury.
+reason I mention books in the cory mysteries I write.
+My main character, Leta, belongs to a book club in the Cotswolds village of Astorbury.
 Once a month, she attends a meeting at the Book Nook on the High Street.
-My Allantia readers will know! stole that name from the popular to the popular to the stole that name from the popular in the first book.
-Tells, Talls, & Murder, Leta leads the discussion of Charite Levett's 'The Bookman's Tale.'
+My Allanta readers will know I stole that name from the opportunities of the Interest of the Interest of the Interest of the Interest took, Tellas, Talis, & Muruler, Leta leads the discussion of Charlet Lovett's 'The Bookman's Tale.'
 In that novel, a North Carolina antiquarian bookselfer relocates to an English village after his wife dies.
 There, he stumbles upon a book about Shakespeare forgeries that leads him to investigate the age-old mystery as to who Shakespeare was, if indeed the